-Long-term vegan Torre Washington started competing in bodybuilding in 2009 and got his pro card that same year, winning his second show.
-Ever since, he has won numerous competitions and placed in the top 3 in all but one of the sixteen he entered.
+Long-term vegan Torre Washington started competing in bodybuilding in 2009 and got his Pro card that same year, winning his second show.
+Since then he has won numerous competitions and placed in the top 3 in all but one of the sixteen he entered.

 Torre advocates for veganism to his global fan base and brings awareness to the plight of animals as well as the need to heal mother earth through living the vegan lifestyle.
 He has been awarded the Humane Hero Award by the Florida Humane League in 2016 for his animal advocacy.

 So how does Torre achieve his winning physique and prepare for competitions?
-Training around 5 hours per week, he favors heavy exercises such as squats to the ground, heavy shrugs, bent over rows and stiff legged deadlifts.
+Training around five hours per week, he favors heavy exercises such as squats to the ground, heavy shrugs, bent over rows and stiff-legged deadlifts.
 Preparations for a competition include a higher training volume using drop sets and supersets, as well as cutting back on sweets and increasing water intake.

 As a successful bodybuilder, Torre aspires not only to be a vegan role model but also to make an impact on his sport.
 “My hopes and plans for the sport are to take it to an area where it never expected to go and to change how this industry is viewed and judged”, says Torre.
 These future plans include veganism as an essential ingredient.